EnigmaCurry/d.rymcg.tech/traefik/README.md

 [Traefik](https://github.com/traefik/traefik) is a modern HTTP reverse proxy and load balancer.

+## Config

-Copy `.env-dist` to `.env` and edit the following:
+Run `make config` or copy `.env-dist` to `.env` and edit the following:

- * `ACME_CA_EMAIL` this is YOUR email address, where you will receive notices from Let's Encrypt regarding your domains and related certificates.
+ * `ACME_CA_EMAIL` this is your personal/work email address, where you will receive notices from Let's Encrypt regarding your domains and related certificates or if theres some other problem with your account.
+ * `TRAEFIK_DASHBOARD_AUTH` this is the htpasswd encoded username/password to
+   access the Traefik API and dashboard.
+If you ran `make config` this would be filled in for you, simply by answering the questions.

+One of the questions `make config` will ask you is if you would like to save `passwords.json` into this same directory.
+This file is not created by default, but only if you answer yes to this question. `passwords.json` will store the plain text password for the dashboard to make it easier to log in (`make open` will automatically open your browser to the dashboard, filling in the username/password for you, read from `passwords.json`).

-To start Traefik, go into the traefik directory and run `docker-compose up -d`
+To start Traefik, run `make install` or `docker-compose up -d`.

 ## Dashboard